KSECRETS picoCTF 2026 Solution

 Kubernetes also supports integration with external secret management systems like HashiCorp Vault (via the Vault Agent Injector or CSI Driver), AWS Secrets Manager (via the External Secrets Operator), and Sealed Secrets (which encrypts secrets as SealedSecret CRDs that are safe to commit to git).
 These provide encryption at rest and fine-grained access control beyond what native Kubernetes Secrets offer.
 See the Linux CLI guide for more on enumerating cluster state from the command line.

-Describe or get the flag secret and decode the base64-encoded value.
+Retrieve the flag secret and decode it

 bash